 The first puck drop of the 2019 NHL season for the Florida Panthers and Tampa Bay Lightning is this evening at 7 p.m. in Tampa Bay at Amalie Arena.
-The Feud staff will have its focus on these three story lines on and off the ice in the opener.
+The Post to Post Links II error: No post found with slug "feud-sports" will have its focus on these three story lines on and off the ice in the opener.

 Changing of the Guard

 Both Florida clubs were busy in the offseason, in free agency and in the front office alike.
 The Panthers have a new coach in Joel Quenneville who will make his debut in the season opener against the Lightning.
 Quennville, formerly of the Chicago Blackhawks was brought into the fold in Sunrise to lead the young Panthers to glory.
 Quenneville has tallied 890 regular season wins in the NHL, which is good for second most in the league’s history.
 Since the salary cap was introduced, he is the only coach to hoist the Cup three times.
 To help Quenneville, Florida also signed Sergei Bobrovsky to a seven-year, $70M contract.
 Bobrovsky leaves the Columbus Blue Jackets, and told CBS in the offseason that there was “zero chance” that he would return to Columbus.
 The 31-year-old Russian goaltender has won the Vezina Trophy twice, which is given to the leagues top goaltender.
 Things were shaken up in Tampa as well, as the Lightning are now without their General Manager and Red Wings legend Steve Yzerman.
 Yzerman helped lead the Lightning to their best regular season, notching 50 wins and 108 points.